Topics in HCI: Writing with AI

 Each week, we read 2 papers together.

-Before class: Read all assigned papers and engage on the discussion platform
+Before class: Read all assigned papers and engage on the social reading platform (Hypothesis)

 - Leave at least one comment on each paper (due Wed at noon)